-Ms. Bandy has over 20 years experience in education.
-In addition to being a member of the American Leadership Institute and Seminary faculty, she is experienced in distance education and has many years experience
+Ms. Bandy has 30 years of experience in education.
+In addition to being a member of the American Leadership Institute and Seminary faculty, she is experienced in distance education and has many years experience teaching

-John M. Borek, Jr., Ph.D.President and Professor of Biblical Leadership
+John M. Borek, Jr., Ph.D.
+President and Professor of Biblical Leadership